All bands from 50 MHz (6m) and up are permitted.

 - Others: Standard simplex calling frequencies

 All contacts must be made using station to station simplex transmissions.
-No repeaters or hotspots are permited.
+No repeaters, hotspots, or other types of relaying are permitted.

-Fixed EOC: Any station using equipment and antennas permanently installed at an EOC.
-An EOC is recognized under the same provisions as a Field Day category “F”.
+- Any station using equipment and antennas permanently installed at an Agency EOC as described in ARRL Field Day Rule 4.8.1

 Portable: Any station established under portable conditions in a temporary location.
 Single or multiple operators, no restrictions.